Numerical influence of ReLU'(0) on backpropagation: Consequences for learning

 \subsection{Benchmarks and implementation}

-\paragraph{Datasets and networks} We further investigate the effect of the phenomenon described in Section~\ref{sec:prelimMNIST} in terms of learning using CIFAR10 dataset \cite{krizhevsky2010cifar} and VGG11 architecture \cite{simonyan15very}.
-To confirm our findings in alternative settings, we also use MNIST \cite{lecun1998gradient} and SVHN datasets \cite{netzer2011reading}, fully connected networks (3 hidden layers of size 2048), and ResNet18 architecture \cite{he2016deep}.
+\paragraph{Datasets and networks} We further investigate the effect of the phenomenon described in Section~\ref{sec:prelimMNIST} in terms of learning using the CIFAR10 dataset \cite{krizhevsky2010cifar} and the VGG11 architecture \cite{simonyan15very}.
+To confirm our findings in alternative settings, we also use the MNIST \cite{lecun1998gradient}, SVHN \cite{netzer2011reading} and ImageNet \cite{deng2009imagenet} datasets, fully connected networks (3 hidden layers of size 2048), and the ResNet18 and ResNet50 architectures \cite{he2016deep}.
 Additional details on the different architectures and datasets are found in Appendix \ref{sec:benchmarksAndArchitectures}.
 By default, unless stated otherwise, we use the SGD optimizer.
-We also investigated the effect of batch normalization \cite{ioffe2015batch}, dropout \cite{srivastava2014dropout}, Adam optimizer \cite{kingma2015adam} as well as numerical precision.
+We also investigated the effect of batch normalization \cite{ioffe2015batch}, dropout \cite{srivastava2014dropout}, the Adam optimizer \cite{kingma2015adam} as well as numerical precision.
 All the experiments in this section are run in PyTorch \cite{NEURIPS2019_9015} on GPU.
+For each training experiment presented in this section (except ImageNet experiments), we use the \texttt{optuna} library \cite{akiba2019optuna} to tune learning rates for each experimental condition; see also Appendix \ref{sec:additionalMNIST}.